odys-z/semantic-DA/README.md

 to organize updating data to inject the business semantics.

-The semantics is abstracted into a few patterns, which is handled by the implementation of a interface.
-This interface define the events that the DA layer firing.
+The semantics is abstracted into a few patterns, which is handled by the implementation of an interface.
+This interface defines the events that the DA layer firing.

 The final data is used to build the SQL statement(s).
 In this way, a typical database application's business processing are abstracted into some semantics pattern and